Medical uses of silver: Other uses

-Silver compounds have been used in external preparations as antiseptics, including both silver nitrate and silver proteinate, which can be used in dilute solution as eyedrops to prevent conjunctivitis in newborn babies.
+Silver compounds have been used in external preparations as antiseptics, including both silver nitrate and silver proteinate.
+Before the development of antibiotics, Credé's prophylaxis used a 2% solution of silver nitrate to prevent neonatal conjunctivitis, which used to account for half of all cases of blindness in Europe.
+The original procedure called for a 2% silver nitrate solution administered immediately after birth, as Credé erroneously believed that a 1% solution was ineffective due to a previous study by Hecker; however, this was eventually corrected and reduced back down to a 1% solution to reduce chemical irritation to the newborn's eyes.

 Silver nitrate is also sometimes used in dermatology in solid stick form as a caustic ("lunar caustic") to treat certain skin conditions, such as corns and warts.

 Silver nitrate is also used in certain laboratory procedures to stain cells.
 As it turns them permanently a dark-purple/black color, in doing so increasing individual cells' visibility under a microscope and allowing for differentiation between cells, or identification of irregularities.

 Silver is also used in bone prostheses and cardiac devices.
 In reconstructive hip and knee surgery, silver-coated titanium prostheses are indicated in cases of recalcitrant prosthetic joint infections.
-Silver diamine fluoride appears to be an effective intervention to reduce dental caries (tooth decay).
+Silver diammine fluoride appears to be an effective intervention to reduce dental caries (tooth decay).
 Silver is also a component in dental amalgam.

 Silver acetate has been used as a potential aid to help stop smoking; a review of the literature in 2012, however, found no effect of silver acetate on smoking cessation at a six-month endpoint and if there is an effect it would be small.
 Silver has also been used in cosmetics, intended to enhance antimicrobial effects and the preservation of ingredients.